 | Tokens | 5-Token Theme Contract Every themeable component references exactly five semantic variables: --accent, --on-accent, --bg-surface, --border-subtle, and --radius.
 Switching themes means redefining those five values under a [data-theme] selector.
 The entire UI repaints in one attribute change. |

-CSS Modules create isolated scopes — which is exactly what you want for class names.
-What's less obvious is that @keyframes defined in a global stylesheet are not reliably inherited inside a .module.css file in Next.js with Turbopack.
-The shimmer animation on the Skeleton component, the slide-up on Toast, the spin on Button's loading state — all of them silently failed because they referenced keyframe names that existed in globals.css but weren't visible inside the module's scope.
+CSS Modules create isolated scopes for class names — which is exactly what you want.
+What's less obvious is that @keyframes defined in a global stylesheet are not reliably inherited inside a .module.cssfile in Next.js with Turbopack.
+The shimmer animation on Skeleton, slide-up on Toast, spin on Button's loading state — all silently failed.
+The component rendered correctly.
+The class applied.
+The animation didn't run.
+No error, no warning.

-The fix was a rule: every .module.css file is a self-contained unit.
-If a file uses an animation name, the @keyframes block lives in that same file.
+The fix became a rule: if a file uses an animation name, the @keyframes block lives in that same file.
 No cross-file keyframe references, ever.
-This required auditing all 20 component stylesheets and adding local keyframe definitions to eight of them — shimmer in Skeleton,toastSlideUp and toastFadeOut in Toast, fadeIn andscaleIn in Modal and CommandPalette, progressFill in ProgressBar, and a renamed buttonSpin (not spin) in Button to avoid any possible collision with global scope.
+Eight component stylesheets got local keyframe definitions — including a renamed buttonSpin (not spin) in Button to eliminate any possible collision with global scope.

 /* Each .module.css defines its own keyframes — no globals dependency */